THE TRUE EVIDENCE

 15: For these are not drunken, as ye suppose, seeing it is but the third hour of the day.

-Why would some of the spectators make such a remark that the Apostles were drunk with new wine?
-Judging by such a remark, it must be that wine and unleavened bread were available among the men where they were sitting together in fellowship.
+Why would some of the spectators make remark that the Apostles were drunk with new wine?
+It must be that wine and unleavened bread were available.
 In defense, Peter stood up to speak.
 The eleven also stood up.
-This shows a fact that the rest of the 120 disciples were not in this particular event.
-If they were, they would all have stood up with Peter to identify with him.
+This shows that the rest of the 120 disciples were not in this particular event, if they were, they would all have stood up with Peter to identify with him.
 (Read Jhn.18:5; 18:18; 2 Tim.4:16-17.)

 Acts 2:7: And they were all amazed and marvelled, saying one to another, Behold, are not all these which speak Galilaeans?

 All the Apostles were Galileans, mostly fishermen and largely unlearned.
-The angels called them "men of Galilee" (Acts 1:11).
+The angels called them “men of Galilee” (Acts 1:11).
 Those devout men from Judaea (Acts 2:9) could tell the difference between a Galilean and a Judean.
-Were the rest of the 120 disciples plus the women all from the region of Galilee where Christ spent some 30 years of His life?
+Were the rest of the 120 disciples plus the women from the region of Galilee, where Christ spent about 30 years of His life?
 The answer is an obvious NO. Mary, Martha, and Lazarus of Bethany were not Galileans nor was Joseph of Arimathea.
-And therefore Acts 2:7 has no reference to them and does not include them.
+Therefore Acts 2:7 has no reference to them and does not include them.

 Sign